A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 A persona is personified entity capturing your ideal customer profile with very specific characterizations such as :

-The best way to make your customer personas more realistic is to talk to your customers as much as you can.
+The best way to make your customer personas more realistic is to talk to your customers as much as possible.

 Make observations on :